flyingbest/Hardware/Homebuilt_computer/README.md

 1. **Booting failure** (Monday, 01-30-2017, 21:00)

 When I press the power of the computer, it tries to boot, and it goes out again in 2 seconds.
 Repeat this operation continuously. _**This problem has continued occured not only on this day but also before.**_

+2. **problem title**

 ## Trouble Shooting (with period)